andizq/sf3dmodels/docs/index.rst

    $ lime -S model.c

-The LIME standard command line options may be invoked too.
+The LIME standard command line options may also be invoked.
 For instance, to run LIME in a non-interactive mode and read the ``sf3dmodels`` output as well you should run:

 .. code-block:: bash